Westc13/Westc13/README.md

 You can reach me by: 📫, :calendar:, :link:

 ⚡ Fun fact about me: I have two rescue dogs and I love spoiling them.
-I also love to have a cheesy cinema night on Friday’s at least once per month.
+I also love to have a cheesy cinema night on Fridays at least once per month.